iris-crm/php-sdk/docs/Api/SubscriptionsApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

-# **subscriptionsSampleTurboappRejectedGet**
+# **subscriptionsSampleTurboappDeclinedGet**
-> \Swagger\Client\Model\TurboAppRejected subscriptionsSampleTurboappRejectedGet()
+> \Swagger\Client\Model\TurboAppDeclined subscriptionsSampleTurboappDeclinedGet()

-Recieve a notification when a TurboApp is declined by a processor.
+Receive a notification when a merchant is declined

-Example use: update the status of a record in an external system when a TurboApp is decline by a processor.
+Example use: update the status of a record in your system when TurboApp receives a declined status by the processor.

 ### Example
 ```php